 Environmental Impacts of Catchment from Headwaters to the Sea

-Bachelor or master level students having basic knowledge in ecology, environmental or aquatic sciences.
+Bachelor’s or Master’s students with basic knowledge in ecology, environmental or aquatic sciences.

-After completing the course, the students have knowledge of different Finnish freshwater ecosystems from headwaters to coastal waters of the Baltic Sea.
-Students will have gained insights into how the land use in catchment areas affects the freshwater quality and biology.
-They will also have learned basic sampling and analytical methods used in freshwater ecology
+After completing the course, the students have knowledge of different Finnish aquatic ecosystems from headwaters to coastal waters of the Baltic Sea.
+Students will have gained insights into how the land use in catchment areas affects the water quality and biology.
+They will also have learned basic sampling and analytical methods used in aquatic ecology.

 EUR 2130: Degree and PhD students.
 Includes the regular course fee (990 EUR) and special course fee with travel expenses to three research stations, accommodation and meals at the stations (1140 EUR).

 EUR 2630: Professionals.
 Includes the regular course fee (1490 EUR) and special course fee with travel expenses to three research stations, accommodation and meals at the stations (1140 EUR).